corporates ● auto show ● launch

 STAGE TRACKING FOR IMMERSIVE VOCAL LOCALISATION AND EFFECTS

-TiMax Tracker advanced UWB radar technology tracks, performers or presenters around a stage or event arena in three dimensions.
+TiMax Tracker advanced UWB radar stage tracking follows performers or presenters around a stage or event arena in three dimensions.
 It ensures actors voices are spatially reinforced in real-time as they move around stage, maintaining realism, intelligibility and audience immersion.
 No intervention is needed from the sound engineer, and no pre-programming required in rehearsal.

 TiMax Tracker makes vocal mics and sound effects precisely follow the movement of actors, animatronics or stage scenery, within immersive 3D audio panoramas defined by TiMax SoundHub dynamic delay-matrix objects.
 TiMax Tracker’s real-time showcontrol data can also trigger other media such as lighting or video servers.